dvt1405/TSPodcast/GITHUB_ACTIONS_RELEASE.md

 - Add additional build steps or tests
 - Modify the APK path if your build outputs are in a different location
 - Customize the distribution groups based on the build type
+- Adjust the conditions for when the release job should run

 For more advanced customization, such as deploying to different environments (development, staging, production) with environment-specific secrets, see the [GitHub Environments Guide](GITHUB_ENVIRONMENTS_GUIDE.md) and check out the example workflow in `.github/workflows/environment_example.yml`.